MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

 > [!TIP]
 > Technicians have the ability to initiate a call from the Dynamics 365 Field Service mobile app on their mobile devices to the Remote Assist Mobile app.
 They can learn how to start a call to an expert on Microsoft Teams [here](index.md).

+### See also
+- Learn more about Remote Assist Mobile [here](remote-assist-mobile-overview.md).
+- Learn how to use Remote Assist Mobile's tools through a tutorial [here](learn-the-tools.md).
+- Learn how to make calls using Remote Assist Mobile [here](making-calls.md).
+- Learn how to annotate your environment on Remote Assist Mobile [here](annotate-your-environment.md).
+- Learn how to capture a 2D snapshot and annotate it [here](annotate-snapshot.md).
+- Learn how to send chat messages using Remote Assist Mobile [here](send-chat-messages.md).
+- Learn how to provide the Remote Assist Mobile team with feedback [here](provide-feedback.md).